Queensland Rugby League: 47th Battalion Shield

 Like the Northern Division's "Foley Shield" or the South-East Division's "Bulimba Cup" the "47th Battalion Shield" is run as the Central Region's regional Carnival and none of the teams are club teams, with the only exception being some of the Women's teams.
 Its traditionally held over one weekend and normally at one venue with multiple grounds to play on.

 The Foley Shield

 The Foley Shield competition began in North Queensland in 1948.
 With the introduction of the Queensland Cup in 1996 the Foley Shield competition was scrapped, only to be reintroduced in 2000.
 Since the revamp in 2000 it has only contested by the three largest cities in North Queensland; Cairns, Mackay and Townsville.

 Former

 Brisbane Rugby League Premiership

 The Brisbane Rugby League Premiership was a former top-flight rugby league competition.
-The competition ran fom 1922 until 1997, but became a second-tier competition with the advent of the ARL Premiership in 1995.
+The competition ran from 1922 until 1997, but became a second-tier competition with the advent of the ARL Premiership in 1995.